groxaxo/Auralis-Enhanced/README.md

 python checkpoint_converter.py path/to/checkpoint.pth --output_dir path/to/output
 ```

-it will create two folders, one with the core xttsv2 checkppoint and one with the gtp2 component.
+it will create two folders, one with the core xttsv2 checkpoint and one with the gtp2 component.
 Then create a TTS instance with
 ```python
 tts = TTS().from_pretrained("som/core-xttsv2_model", gpt_model='some/xttsv2-gpt_model')
 ```